LASK

+It is one of the few clubs of the country's higher divisions that, since coming into existence, never exhibited a sponsor in the official club name.

-LASK was founded on 7 August 1908.
-In 1965, the club became the first team outside Vienna to win the Austrian football championship.
-This is also its only championship to date.
-The club currently plays its league fixtures at the Waldstadion in Pasching, but at the 14,000 capacity Linzer Stadion in UEFA competitions.
+In 1965, the club became the first team outside Vienna to win the Austrian football championship, with this being its only league title to date.
+The club currently plays its home games at the Raiffeisen Arena in Linz.

 History

 In the winter of 1908, Albert Siems, head of the royal post-office garage at Linz, who had already been a member of an 1899-founded club for heavy athletics, Linzer Athletik Sportklub Siegfried, decided to establish a football club.
 At that time, the side already played in the black-and-white lengthwise-touched shirts.

 The club's first name was Linzer Sportclub.
 During an extraordinary general meeting on 14 September 1919, the final change of name, to Linzer Athletik Sport-Klub (short form Linzer ASK) took place, its forerunner setting the example.
 Nevertheless, the public denomination of the team was largely LASK.
 The club first appeared in top-flight competition in the Gauliga Ostmark in 1940–41, coming last and being relegated.
+In 1949–50, LASK was promoted, becoming professional for the first time in its history.
+However, years in the top flight were tough, and the club was involved in a relegation battle most of the time, until it was finally relegated in 1953–54.

-LASK achieved its greatest success, in winning the Austrian League in 1965.
+In 1957–58, LASK won the second division and was promoted again.
+In 1961–62, the club finished runner up to Austria Wien, their best position in history up to that time, and in 1962–63 they played their first cup final, losing 1–0 to Austria Wien.
+Two years later, LASK achieved its greatest success, winning the Austrian League in 1965.
 No club outside Vienna had ever won before.
-Additionally, the club won the domestic cup that same year.
+Additionally, the club won the Austrian cup that same year, completing a domestic double and becoming one of the only Austrian clubs to do so.
+In 1967, the club reached the cup final again, losing again to Austria Wien on a coin toss after extra time was played.
+Three years later the club reached the cup final again, losing to Wacker Innsbruck.
+The club spent most of the 70s in mid table, but were relegated in 1977–78, although achieving immediate promotion for the 1980–81 season.

-In 1985–86's UEFA Cup, the side beat European giants Internazionale Milan at home (1–0), on 23 October 1985, eventually bowing out 4–1 on aggregate (second round).
+In the 1985–86 UEFA Cup, the side beat European giants Internazionale Milan at home (1–0), on 23 October 1985, eventually bowing out 4–1 on aggregate (second round).

-In 1995, the official name became LASK Linz, as officials wanted to bring out the city's name as a complement to the LASK designation, which had constituted itself as a brand name.
-It is one of the few clubs of the country's higher divisions that, since coming in existence, never exhibited a sponsor in the official club name.

-In 1996, Werder Bremen was beaten away in the UI Cup.

-In 1997, due to public pressure, LASK Linz officially merged with city rivals FC Linz (formerly known as SK VOEST Linz).
-The club name, colours, chairmen and members remained the same.

-At the end of the 90s the club had great ambitions.
-However, the bank of the president slipped into insolvency and therefore the club also faced big financial problems.
-The president fled to the Côte d'Azur with a lot of cash and the club was on the verge of bankruptcy with several large debts.
-The club sold its training facilities and the best players.
-The result was a relegation to the Second Division (2.
-Liga) but also financial consolidation.